 In some special circumstances students may be required (or choose) to wear personal safety clothing (e.g. surgical mask) for medical or other reasons.
 Communication between the student, parents, and guardians and administration must occur for these situations.
-For 2021-22 (Covid 19 Pandemic) please also see MASKS section.
+PPHS is a mask friendly school and students have the right to choose whether to wear, or not wear a mask for the 2023-2024 school year.